ty-everett/ts-sdk/docs/tutorials/transaction-broadcasting.md

 ## Step 1: WalletClient Broadcasting

-Let's start with the WalletClient approach, which is the simplest for most applications.
+Let's start with the `WalletClient` approach, which is the simplest for most applications.
+This is the same approach we have seen in the previous tutorials, where we used the `WalletClient` to create and broadcast transactions.

 ### Basic WalletClient Setup